PrestonRooker/TicTacToeArduinoOLEDLibrary/README.md

 This project was created for UCLA IEEE Open Project Space in 2021.

+## Prerequisites

+In order for this library to work you must also have installed the adafruit GFX library and adafruit SSD1306 library for arduino.
+These can be found in the arduino library manager, or alternatively you can download them from https://github.com/adafruit/Adafruit-GFX-Library and https://github.com/adafruit/Adafruit_SSD1306 and manually install them.

 ## Usage
 Start by creating a TicTacToeDisplay object with either `TicTacToeDisplay display;`